jaysylvester/citizen/README.md

       }

       emitter.emit('ready', {
-        // No need to specify `content` here because citizen keeps track of the
+        // No need to specify previous directives, such as content, here because
-        // article pattern's request context throughout the handoff process
+        // citizen keeps track of the article pattern's request context throughout
+        // the handoff process.
         include: {
           _head: {
             controller: '_head'